-So what does a loan from Malta Microfinance
+So what does a loan from Malta Microfinance cost?

 Malta Microfinance does not aim to make any profit from its products therefore being able to offer interest free loans repayable over a year with one month grace period (first payment is two months after loan is issued).